caikit/caikit/CONTRIBUTING.md

 👍🎉 First off, thank you for taking the time to contribute! 🎉👍

 The following is a set of guidelines for contributing.
 These are just guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.
+Please [read community contribution guide](TODO) for general practices for the Caikit community.

 ## What Should I Know Before I Get Started?

-If you're new to GitHub and working with open source repositories, this section will be helpful.
-Otherwise, you can skip to learning how to [set up your dev environment](#set-up-your-dev-environment).

 ### Code of Conduct